The voice and keyboard of Professor Sreyashi Jhumki Basu are still. Her luminous career has ended in mid-flight.

 After her death in December 2008, there was an outpouring of grief and concern from hundreds of colleagues and students of Jhumki Basu, that her pioneering achievements in Science Education has been interrupted in full flow.
 Consequently, the mission of the Jhumki Basu Foundation is to carry her legacy forward and build on her vision and passion to achieve equity in science education.

-The objective of the JBF is to discover, nurture and spread innovative and sustainable programs to carry on Jhumki’s vision of democratizing science education.
-The Foundation sponsors the Sci-Ed Innovators movement, provides an on-line wikispace for Sci-Ed Fellows to collaborate on innovative science teaching methods and carries out other programs.
+The objective of JBF is to discover, nurture and spread innovative and sustainable programs to carry on Jhumki’s vision of democratizing science education.
+The Foundation sponsors the STEM-Ed Innovators movement, provides an on-line wikispace for STEM-Ed Fellows to collaborate on innovative science teaching methods and carries out other programs.

 JBF raises funds, makes grants, executes projects, manages awards, scholarships, science fairs, competitions and other programs in science education.